Are the best boxers the ones we remember, or do we remember the most entertaining personalities in boxing easier? Join the debate here.

 Of course, great boxers can also be the ones with the most entertainment value.
 Just watch Mohammad Ali rap in a press conference, Conor McGregor steals Mayweather’s belts on stage, or Tyson Fury asks Wilder ‘have a tickle’ during his pre-fight press conference.
 These boxers become remembered for moments outside the right just as much in it and land them more media interviews, sponsorship deals or even knock-out casino slot games made in their name.

 Before Tyson Fury fought Deontay Wilder for the first time, the Fury Team wandered the streets of Los Angeles to ask members of the general public who Deontay Wilder.
 At the time, Wilder was the heavyweight champion of the world and Fury was fighting him to try and take his belt.
-However, as you can see by the footage of the short survey, most of the general public did not know who Wilder was.
+Most of the general public did not know who Wilder was.

 The reason for this is said to be because Deontay Wilder – although interesting – does not have a big personality; like some of the heavyweight champions of the past.
 Yet, others say that the American population have become disconnected with the heavyweight division because there are no big personalities in it.